Anorov/cloudflare-scrape/README.md

 * Python 2.6 - 3.x
 * **[Requests](https://github.com/kennethreitz/requests)** >= 2.0
 * **[PyExecJS](https://pypi.python.org/pypi/PyExecJS)**
-* Any Javascript runtime listed in [PyExecJS's documentation](https://github.com/doloopwhile/PyExecJS/blob/master/README.md).
-Node.js, Spidermonkey, and PyV8 are 3 popular options.
+* Node.js or V8.
+PyV8 is optional.
 I recommend Node.js.
-You can install it with `apt-get install nodejs` on Debian and Ubuntu.
+You can install it with `apt-get install nodejs` on Ubuntu, [or by reading Node.js's installation instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#debian-and-ubuntu-based-linux-distributions) otherwise.

-`python setup.py install` will install all of these dependencies except for the Javascript runtime, which must be installed manually if you don't already have one.
+`python setup.py install` will install all of these dependencies except for the Javascript runtime, which must be installed manually if you don't already have a supported one.

 Updates
 =======